Ayeshan-Oshitha/Tutorial--Mosh--NextJs/001-Part-One/Docs/Notes-2.md

 1. Go to the root layout and wrap the `children` React node with **Suspense**.
 2. Add a `loading.tsx` file to the root layout.

+## Handling Not Found Errors

+Using a `not-found.tsx` file, we can create a "Not Found" page for a root layout or inside each folder.

+In **Next.js App Router**, the `notFound()` function from `next/navigation` can be used to programmatically trigger the "Not Found" page.